chungyc/site-personal/site/article/reference/hardware/riscv/formats.md

 ### Notes

 *   All instructions have `opcode` in bits [0:6]

 *   `rd` will always be in bits [7:11]

 *   `rs1` will always be in bits [15:19]

 *   `rs2` will always be in bits [20:24]

 *   Immediates will always be sign-extended

     *   Sign bits will always be in bit [31]

+*   Multiple operations can have the same opcode.

+    *   Most can be distinguished using "funct" fields in the instruction.

+    *   A few encode different operations in immediate values.

+*   The RISC-V Instruction Set Manual [@riscv:user-level] uses mnemonics, instead of showing opcode or "funct" field values directly, in each chapter explaining individual instruction sets and extensions.
+	For example, it uses "OP-IMM" or "OP" for integer instruction opcodes in chapter 2.

+    The values of these mnemonics can be found in chapter 24, "RV32/64G Instruction Set Listings".

 ## See also